Server Security & Authentication

 Recommended Production Setup:

-to a strong, random value - Keep
+- Set ELIZA_SERVER_AUTH_TOKENto a strong, random value

-unless you need the web interface - Use HTTPS in production (configure via reverse proxy)
+- Use HTTPS in production (configure via reverse proxy)

 - Set